andela-stuff/cp-defence/README.md

 >> * https://moduscreate.com/blog/optimizing-react-es6-webpack-production-build/
 >> * https://webpack.js.org/guides/production/
 >> * https://webpack.js.org/configuration/devtool/
+>> * Consider having 2 different Webpack configs, one for development and 1 for production.
+Let this reflect in your npm scripts `start` and `build`.

 ### To Exceed Specification
 > * Minify all 3 static content types (HTML, CSS, Javascript)